Aliraheem/Aliraheem/README.md

 I'm a Ph.D. student at the Speech Technology and Smart Interactions Laboratory of BME TMIT.

-Disciplines
+Disciplines:
 Computer Engineering

-Skills and expertise
+Skills and expertise:
 My research interests include deep machine learning, signals processing, and speech synthesis.

-Languages
+Languages:
-ArabicEnglish
+Arabic and English